MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/test-cloud/preparing-for-upload/espresso.md

 # Preparing Espresso Tests for Upload

-The steps necessary to prepare an app and its corresponding test suite for upload to Test Cloud vary depending on the test framework.
+The steps necessary to prepare an app and its corresponding test suite for upload to App Center vary depending on the test framework.
 The section below provides instructions for preparing Espresso tests for upload to Test Cloud.
 For guidance on authoring Espresso tests, see the [Espresso documentation](https://developer.android.com/training/testing/ui-testing/espresso-testing.html)

 ## 1. Changes to the build system
 First you'll need to add the JCenter Maven repository.
 Make sure you have a `jcenter()` entry in the `build.gradle` in your project root directory: